purcell/ivy-smex/README.md

 # Use Ivy completion with Smex command matching

+*NOTE: This package is redundant, given `counsel-M-x`, but I'm leaving it here anyway.*

 [Smex](https://github.com/nonsequitur/smex) has really nice handling of command histories, favouring commands which have been executed most frequently in the past.
 This package provides an